kunthawat/portal-mini-store-template-dyad/TEMPLATE_DOCUMENTATION.md

    ```

 4. **Database Setup**:
-   - Configure Vercel Postgres or other PostgreSQL database
+   - Configure your PostgreSQL database (self-hosted or any PostgreSQL provider)
-   - Set `POSTGRES_URL` in environment
+   - Set `POSTGRES_URL` in environment with your PostgreSQL connection string

 5. **Start Development**:
    ```bash